 The Language code adjusts the lang attribute of the <html> tag of the page.
 Here’s how to implement it:

-- Go to the Website > Pages menu and locate which page you would like to make language-specific.
+- Click Pages on the Topbar to open the Page manager and locate there the page you want to make language-specific.

-- Click on the “cog” Page settings icon to access the Page settings area.
+Click the Page settings icon to access the Page settings menu.

-- In the drop-down menu, choose the language you want to add the hreflang tag for.
+- In the General tab, go to the Language Code section and choose the language you want to add the hreflang tag for from the dropdown list.

-- Your Language code selection (hreflang tag) will appear in the <head> section of the page:
+Your language code selection (hreflang tag) appears in the <head> section of the page, as in the picture below.